thijsfranck/courageous-comets/docs/contributor-guide/architecture-design.md

 of data.
 Redis only writes to memory and periodically persists to disk, making it ideal for our workload of writing a lot of small messages quickly.

 Further, we expected to need efficient full-text search capabilities and metric-based search capabilities.
-Redis provides these features out of the box, making it a good fit for our use case.
+There are plugins for Redis that provide these features.
+The Redis Stack distribution includes these plugins by default, making it a good fit for our use case.
 Further, we expected not to require relational queries or complex joins, which are better suited for a relational database like PostgreSQL.

 Redis is also easy to set up and configure, making it a good choice for a small-scale application like Courageous Comets.